How to take better photos when travelling

 Wielding an expensive camera isn’t enough to guarantee excellent travel photos.
 You’ll still want to mind all of the tips already mentioned, and you’ll want to spend time shooting near your home in different lighting scenarios.
 This is the best way to learn what setting does what, and how to adjust them quickly.
 Nothing generates DSLR frustration like not knowing what knob does what, and thus losing “the shot” while travelling.

-In the photo of Joshua Tree National Park above, we tweaked our Nikon DSLR settings so that we wouldn’t blow out the sky, while over-exposing the shot just enough to get a band of sun flare on the right.
+In the photo of Joshua Tree National Park above, we tweaked our Nikon DSLR settings so that we would not blow out the sky while over-exposing the shot just enough to get a band of sun flare on the right.
 If you buy a DSLR with an automatic setting and lean on that, you’ll very rarely capture shots like these.
 If you invest in top-tier camera gear, make sure you invest in learning.
 I strongly recommend the guides at SLR Lounge.

-If you’re going on a special family trip, you’ll quickly realise that it’s really tough to get everyone in a shot that you’re proud of.
-If you really want album-worthy captures, check out Craigslist or photography forums for professionals at your destination.
+If you’re going on a special family trip, you’ll quickly realize that it’s tough to get everyone in a shot that you’re proud of.
+If you want album-worthy captures, check out Craigslist or photography forums for professionals at your destination.
 Googling “Honolulu photographer,” for instance, will land you all sorts of local options, where you can reach out ahead of time and negotiate a rate for capturing your family during a window of time.
-The photography service Flytographer is also available to fill this niche, especially in popular destinations from £210 for a 30-minute shoot.
+The photography service Flytographer is also available to fill this niche, especially in popular destinations from $250 (about £190) for a 30-minute shoot.

 Have any other expert photography tips?
-Share them in comments below!
+Share them in the comments below!